KarinaAbd/KarinaAbd/README.md

 **My favourite projects from the latest:**

-- [Task Manager](https://github.com/KarinaAbd/python-project-52) which I developed on Django, using PostrgreSQL and delpoyed it on PaaS.
+- [Task Manager](https://github.com/KarinaAbd/python-project-52) which I developed on Django, using PostrgreSQL and deployed it on PaaS.
 It's a great feeling to use an app that you wrote yourself!
 - [Generate Diff](https://github.com/KarinaAbd/python-project-50) finds the differences between two data structures.
 To solve the problem I had to become familiar with recursion, which threw up a problem that required me to understand recursion, which ... you get it :)
 - My own implementations of the utilities: cat and grep.
 Unfortunately, according to school rules I can't show the code here, but believe me it's beautiful.
 And even dynamic memory is not trying to leak anymore.